ebeaufay/UltraGlobe/README.md

 ![image](https://github.com/ebeaufay/UltraGlobe/assets/16924300/83c5d224-d417-42b4-87d6-ef41823b6133)

-Displays the earth with level of detail, imagery, elevation and connection to OGC web services.
+The goal of this library is to provide a way to display geospatial data on a globe in threeJS without having a full fledged framework.
+Instead, the library is intended as a thin layer to allow threeJS developers to work with a geospatial environment while keeping access to lower level threeJS context.

+The existing layer system can be used and extended to import data sources without implementing everything from scratch.

-The earth model is wgs 84.
+The earth model is wgs 84. and uses a modified UV-sphere for terrain tiles.

-Support for WMS and OGC 3DTiles.

-Partial I3S support.
+There's support for WMS and OGC 3DTiles and partial I3S support.
+There are also a few custom layers allowing fancy visualizations.

+Vector Layers and physics are in the works.

 ## startup project
 Here's a simple getting started project: [ULTRAGLOBE getting started](https://drive.google.com/file/d/1ECn7C98WRZRlaNhz_CG5sVFWkwG4mvTb/view?usp=share_link)